validatedpatterns/docs/workflow.md

 same common basis.
 Over time we will move more functionality into common, to isolate the components that are particular to each pattern, and standard usage conventions emerge.
 This will make the tools in common more powerful and featureful, and make it easier to develop new patterns.
 Normally, we will maintain the common subtree in the normal course of updates, and pulling changes from upstream will include any changes from common.

-You only need to change subtrees if you want to test changes in the common/ area of the pattern repositories, or if you wish to contribute to the common/ repo itself in conjunction with one of the patterns.
+You only need to change subtrees if you want to test changes in the common/ area of the pattern repositories, or if you wish to contribute to the common/ repository itself in conjunction with one of the patterns.
 Using the pattern by itself _does not_ require changing subtrees.

 For the common cases (use and consumption of the pattern), users do not need to be aware that the pattern uses a subtree at all.